TL;DR

 - No marketing language slipped through

-- Disagreement entries are flagged for human resolution
+- Disagreement entries are flagged for human resolution, not silently resolved

 - Each answer suggests one deeper link, not three